mdibaiee/mahdi.blog/snippets.md

 A ghost, a thief or a rat...
 <br/>

-As Nietzsche saw it, the last Christian died on the Cross.
-(Mahdi: Christianity was not a thing until after Christ’s death though)
+As Nietzsche saw it, the last Christian died on the Cross. (author: Christianity was not a thing until after Christ’s death though)

 [Tecumseh](https://en.wikipedia.org/wiki/Tecumseh)